Ángel Ramos (educator): Academic education

 Despite being poor and being raised by a single parent, Ramos was able to pursue a college education thanks to financial support from the NY Division of Vocational Rehabilitation.
-He attended and graduated from Manhattan College in 1971 with a Bachelor of Science degree in Mathematics.
-Unable to find employment due to being deaf, he drove a taxi in NYC and until he was hired as a gym supervisor at Lexington School for the Deaf in NY— with his only pay being room and board.
-Eventually, he became a Teacher Assistant at St. Joseph's School for the Deaf.
+He graduated from Manhattan College in 1971 with a Bachelor of Science degree in Mathematics.
+Unable to find employment due to being deaf, he drove a taxi in New York City and until he was hired as a gym supervisor at Lexington School for the Deaf, with his only pay being room and board.
+Eventually, he became a teaching assistant at St. Joseph's School for the Deaf.

-Dissatisfied with being a Teacher Assistant and wanting a better future, Ramos applied for, and received, financial assistance from the NY Division of Vocational Rehabilitation to pursue a master's degree.
+Dissatisfied with his career and wanting a better future, Ramos applied for, and received, financial assistance from the NY Division of Vocational Rehabilitation to pursue a master's degree.
 He attended the State University of New York at Genesio where he earned a Master of Science degree in Education of the Deaf.
 After working at the New York School for the Deaf as a math teacher for three years, he received a full scholarship to the National Leadership Program at the California State University at Northridge where he earned a second master's degree in Educational Administration.
 After working at the National Technical Institute for the Deaf and the Southwest Collegiate Institute for the Deaf for several years, he received another scholarship to pursue a doctorate degree in Educational Administration and Supervision from Gallaudet University in Washington, D.C.
 He became the first, and only, deaf Hispanic/Latino to receive a doctorate degree from Gallaudet in 1997.
 Ramos held a teaching position at Lamar University in Beaumont, Texas and was Director of the Gallaudet University Regional Center in Texas.
 During that time he received a Fulbright Scholar Award and was assigned to Colombia to improve the delivery of educational services to students who are deaf and hard of hearing.
 He is the founder the National Hispanic Council of the Deaf and Hard of Hearing in Washington, D.C.